yuanying/nise_bosh/README.md

 ### '-t': Install template files only

-Nise-BOSH do not install the required packages for the given job.
-Nise-BOSH only fills template files for the given job and write out them to the install directory.
+Nise-BOSH does not install the required packages for the given job.
+Nise-BOSH only fills template files for the given job and writes them out to the install directory.

 ### '-r': Release file

-Nise-BOSH uses the given release file for deploy not the newest release file.
-By default, Nise BOSH automatically detect the newest release file.
+Nise-BOSH uses the given release file for deploying.
+By default, Nise BOSH automatically detects the newest release file.

 ### '-n': IP address for the host

-Nise-BOSH assumes the IP address of your host using 'ifconfig eth0' command.
-You can overwrite the IP address of your host by this option.
+Nise-BOSH assumes the IP address of your host using 'ip' command by default.
+You can overwrite the value by this option.

 ### '-i': Index number for the host

-Nise-BOSH assumes the index number of your host as 0 by default.
-When you install the same job on multiple hosts, you can set the index number by this option.
-The value "spec.index" in job template files is replaced by this value.
+Nise-BOSH assumes the index number of your host is assigned as 0 by default.
+When you install the same job on multiple hosts, you can set the index number with this option.
+The value "spec.index" in the job template files is replaced with this value.

 ### '-p': Install specific packages

-Nise-BOSH install the given packages, not a job.
-When this option choosen, file path for the deploy manifest file must be ommited.
+Nise-BOSH installs the given packages, not a job.
+When this option is choosen, the file path for the deploy manifest file must be ommited.

 Example: